How to Fix “http 500 error” EAC/OWA Exchange Server

 Method 8:

-Check the Binding and Path for Default Web Site and Exchange Back End site.
+Check the Binding and Path for the Default Web Site and the Exchange Back End site.

 Method 9: